ponylang/rfcs/text/0000-http-streaming.md

     * `USize` => Size is known.
 Generater a "Content-Length: nnn" header immediately.
 This is possible when the response comes from a file where the file system allows for size queries.

 2. Implement Chunked Transfer Mode for responses.
-    * Header "Transfer-Mode: chunked" will be added to the headers as soon as Payload.set_size(None) is called.
+    * Header "Transfer-Encoding: chunked" will be added to the headers as soon as Payload.set_size(None) is called.
-    * Data added to a response body by Payload.add_chunk will be immediatly transmitted to the client with a Chunked Transfer length header.
+    * Data added to a response body by Payload.add_chunk will be immediately transmitted to the client with a Chunked Transfer length header.

 3. Stream large responses even when size is known.
 If `Payload.set_size` is called with a large value, data added to a response body is accumulated only up to an established "buffer size" and then transmitted to the client.
 These bufferfuls do not need to have lengths prefixed, as they would have already been accounted for by the Content-Length header.